xmolecules/jmolecules-examples/jmolecules-axon/03-onion-axon-cqrs-es-bank/documentation/adrs/002-ubiquituos-language.md

 - Value objects based on a single value are represented by a `value class`.
 - Value objects based on multiple values are represented by a `data class`.
-- Constant values from a limited set are represented either by `enum class`.
+- Constant values from a limited set are represented by `enum class`.

 The domain and application ring must use the domain types only (no other data types are allowed).